-INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective II.3 Increase the rates of students' 2011-2012 FALL: PLANNING SPRING: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION successful completion of degrees, certificates, and transfer-readiness Fall Outcome Measure Outcome Measure Outcome Measure in comparison to the 2010-2011 rates A plan of strategies to increase the rates of students' successful completion of degrees, certificates, and transfer-readiness Rate of students' successful completion of degrees, certificates, and transfer-readiness in 2012-2013 Rate of students' successful completion of degrees, certificates, and transfer-readiness in 2013-2014 Spring Outcome Measure Rate of students' successful completion of degrees, certificates, and transfer-readiness in 2011-2012
+INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective II.3 Increase the rates of students' 2011-2012 FALL: PLANNING SPRING: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION successful completion of degrees, certificates, and transfer-readiness in comparison to the 2010-2011 rates Fall Outcome Measure A plan of strategies to increase the rates of students' successful completion of degrees, certificates, and transfer-readiness Spring Outcome Measure Rate of students' successful completion of degrees, certificates, and transfer-readiness in 2011-2012 Outcome Measure Rate of students' successful completion of degrees, certificates, and transfer-readiness in 2012-2013 Outcome Measure Rate of students' successful completion of degrees, certificates, and transfer-readiness in 2013-2014

 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE II.3 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT II.3.1.
-Convene a Student Completion Task Force and collaboratively develop a plan and an implementation timeline to increase the rates of students' successful completion of degrees, certificates and transfer-readiness VP, Student Services and VP, Instructional Services • October- November 2011 \$0 Initial tasks to coordinate college efforts to increase successful completion were assigned to two existing campus groups: The Student Success Task Force and the Enrollment Management Task Force (EMTF).
+Convene a Student Completion Task Force and collaboratively develop a plan and an implementation timeline to increase the rates of students' successful completion of degrees, certificates and transfer- readiness VP, Student Services and VP, Instructional Services October- November 2011 \$0 Initial tasks to coordinate college efforts to increase successful completion were assigned to two existing campus groups: The Student Success Task Force and the Enrollment Management Task Force (EMTF).
 This was done to avoid duplication of effort and to centralize interventions while a plan was developed.
+The Enrollment Management Task Force made the completion one of the four emphases of the Enrollment Management Plan.
 An analysis of the barriers to completion currently existing at the college and identification of meaningful metrics to assess progress.
 Basic Skills annual report to include resource allocation to projects targeted to improve access, success and completion.
+The Enrollment Management Plan is complete and measurable objectives are in place.

 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE II.3 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT II.3.2.
 Implement the activities slated for spring 2012 TBD • Spring 2012 TBD The EMTF is working with the Office of Institutional Planning, Research and Grants to identify meaningful metrics to assess progress and evaluate initial actions.
 II.3.3.
-Assess the impact of spring 2012 interventions and adjust the student completion plan as needed VPs of Instruction and Student Services in collaboration with Student Completion Task Force • October 2012 \$0 II.3.4.
+Assess the impact of spring 2012 interventions and adjust the student completion plan as needed VPs of Instruction and Student Services in collaboration with Student Completion Task Force October 2012 \$0 Initiatives related to completion will be assessed after graduation 2014.
+II.3.4.
 Implement the activities slated for fall 2012 and spring 2013 TBD • July 2013- May 2014 TBD II.3.5.
-Assess the impact of the 2012-2013 interventions and adjust the student completion plan as needed VPs of Instruction and Student Services in collaboration with Student Completion Task Force • July 2013 \$0 II.3.6.
+Assess the impact of the 2012-2013 interventions and adjust the student completion plan as needed VPs of Instruction and Student Services in collaboration with Student Completion Task Force • July 2013 \$0 Assessment of completion plan initiatives will occur in June 2014.
+II.3.6.
 Implement the activities slated for fall 2013 and spring 2014 TBD • July 2013- May 2014 TBD II.3.7.
-Assess the impact of the 2013-2014 interventions and adjust the Student Completion Plan as needed VPI and VPSS, in collaboration with Student Completion Task Force • July 2014 \$0
+Assess the impact of the 2013-2014 interventions and adjust the Student Completion Plan as needed VPI and VPSS, in collaboration with Student Completion Task Force • July 2014 \$0 Completion efforts will be assessed following graduation 2014.